m4rcel-lol/custom-discord-ai-chatbot-site/README.md

   <br />
   <br />

-  # 🤖 Discord-Style Gemini AI Chatbot Page
+  # 🤖 Discord-Style Gemini AI Temporary Chatbot Page

-  **A pixel-perfect recreation of the modern Discord UI, powered by Google's Gemini AI.**
+  **A pixel-perfect recreation of the modern Discord UI, powered by Google's Gemini AI.
+Messages do not get saved after refreshing the page.**

   <p>
     <a href="#-key-features">Key Features</a> •